hsnucnmc/winter-2022/mysql.md

 # SQL - Basic Statements

-`SELECT` statement is "R".
+`SELECT` statement is "R" in CRUD.
 It can select data from a table.

 The syntax is